Start Small. Learn Fast.

 Act

-You leave with a clear recommendation: fix it internally, engage us further, or stop wasting time on the wrong thing.
+You leave with a clear recommendation: fix it internally, move into the right service lane, or stop wasting time on the wrong project.

 Diagnostics typically run $2,500-$7,500